kgrandis/ADL_LRS/readme.md

   Create a `settings.ini` file and place it in the `adl_lrs` directory.
 Visit the [Settings](https://github.com/adlnet/ADL_LRS/wiki/Settings) wiki page to set it up.

+***S3-specific settings***

+  For those installations that will be making use of S3 ensure that the relevant S3 settings are defined.
+For more information about enabling S3 support please see the [S3-related docs](docs/s3.md).

 **Setup the environment**

+Some installations may want to move storage of uploaded media to Amazon's S3 or a compatability cloud storage service.
+The option below will enable that functionality.

+***Without S3 Upload Support***

     admin:ADL_LRS$ fab setup_env
+    admin:ADL_LRS$ source ../env/bin/activate
+    (env)admin:ADL_LRS$

+***With S3 Upload Support***
+    admin:ADL_LRS$ fab setup_env:s3
     admin:ADL_LRS$ source ../env/bin/activate
     (env)admin:ADL_LRS$